esentio/Yamo/README.md

 }
 ```

-Parameterless `Delete` method returns an instance of `SqlDeleteExpression`, which allows you to build delete query and delete more than one object at once.
-Just don't forget to call `Execute` method.
+Similar to updates, parameterless `Delete` allows you to build delete query and delete more than one object at once.

 ```c#
 using (var db = CreateContext())